 - Restrict the use of elevated privileges: Ransomware can only encrypt files that are accessible to a particular user on their system – unless it includes code that can elevate a user's privileges as part of the attack, which is where patching comes in.

 - Patch software promptly: It's a basic security precaution to ensure that all software is updated with the latest security patches, but it's worth reiterating because a security risk report from HP in 2016 found that 44% of successful ransomware attacks were caused by software that had not been patched for between two and four years.
 Privilege escalation is often possible by exploiting known but unpatched vulnerabilities.
+The 2017 WannaCry strain took advantage of an unpatched Microsoft Windows vulnerability (MS17-010).

 Enterprise security systems can play an important role in preventing ransomware attacks.
 Here are some important capabilities that your security software (which includes next-generation firewalls, email gateway security software, data loss prevention systems and endpoint anti-virus software) should provide: